Notice of Privacy Information Practices

 You have the following rights regarding your protected health information, which we create and/or maintain:

-To request restrictions, you must make your request in writing to The Risk Manager or Privacy Officer.
+To request restrictions, you must make your request in writing to Marina Hacking.
 In your request, you must tell us (a) what information you want to limit; (b) whether you want to limit our use, disclosure or both; and (c) to whom you want the limits to apply (for example, disclosures to a family member).

-If you believe your privacy rights have been violated, you may file a complaint with our organization, by using our confidential hotline service, the Peace Church Compliance Line at 1-800-211-2713 or with the secretary of the Department of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with our organization, by using our confidential hotline service, the Friends Services Alliance Compliance Line at 1-800-211-2713 or with the secretary of the Department of Health and Human Services.
 To file a complaint with our organization or if you have any questions regarding this notice, contact:

 Privacy Contact for Peter Becker Community